 Volunteers contribute a significant amount of their time each year to assist the Authority in carrying out its programs and services.
-Because of the difficulty of determining their fair value, contributed services are not recognized in these financial statements.
+Contributed services are not recognized in these financial statements.

-Contributions of assets, supplies and services that would otherwise have been purchased are recorded at fair value at the date of contribution, provided a fair value can be reasonably determined.
+Contributions of assets that would otherwise have been purchased are recorded at fair value at the date of contribution, provided a fair value can be reasonably determined.